MicrosoftDocs/windows-itpro-docs/windows/manage/uev-release-notes-1607.md

 WORKAROUND: Remove or unregister the Skype template to allow Skype to work again.

-### Registry settings do not synchronize between App-V and native applications on the same computer
+### Registry settings do not synchronize between App-V and native applications on the same device

-When a computer has an application that is installed through both Application Virtualization (App-V) and locally with a Windows Installer (.msi) file, the registry-based settings do not synchronize between the technologies.
+When a device has an application that is installed through both Application Virtualization (App-V) and locally with a Windows Installer (.msi) file, the registry-based settings do not synchronize between the technologies.

 WORKAROUND: To resolve this problem, run the application by selecting one of the two technologies, but not both.